Distance Learning Employment Law Master's Degree From a University

 The curriculum comprises 30 credits and takes two years to complete; the final six months comprise a student research project.
 Students explore occupational safety, discrimination and harassment, unions, wages and benefits and workplace privacy.
 The GRE and LSAT are not required for admission into the program.
 This program is administered through the university's Shepard Broad Law Center, which is accredited by the American Bar Association and the American Association of Law Schools.

-Master of Laws in Employment Law at John Marshall Law School
+LL.M. in Employment Law at John Marshall Law School

 The Master of Laws program at John Marshall Law School in Atlanta is directed at new and working attorneys who wish to practice employment law.
 This 5-semester program consists of 24 credit hours.
 Most of the program is delivered online asynchronously through an easy to use platform.
 The only on-campus requirements are a 2-day orientation at the beginning of the program and a 1-day thesis presentation at the end.